leftstack/oniontunnelmanager/README.md

 ## Trademark Notice

 Tor is a trademark of The Tor Project, Inc. Onion Tunnel Manager is an independent project and is not endorsed by or affiliated with The Tor Project.

+---
+*Note: This repository contains binary releases only.*